 The Risk Division prepares specific periodic reports regarding credit risk.
-These reports are prepared at different levels of detail, and for different recipients (Risk Committee, the CEO and the Board of Directors)
+These reports are prepared at different levels of detail, and for different recipients (Risk Management Committee, the CEO and the Board of Directors).

-The Group Banca Sistema also performs stress tests in order to evaluate the impacts in terms of capital adequacy.
+Banca Sistema also performs stress tests in order to evaluate the impacts in terms of capital adequacy.

-The stress test method employed uses a 'what if' type analysis, which evaluates the ability of the Group to deal with possible worsening of its loan portfolio and the consequent increase of Internal Capital.
+The stress test method employed uses a 'what if' type analysis, which evaluates the ability of the Bank to deal with possible worsening of its loan portfolio and the consequent increase of Internal Capital.

-Counterparty risk is the risk that the "counterparty to a transaction regarding certain financial instruments will default before settling the transactions"2.
-It is different from credit risk due to the different types of transaction involved in each.
-These are normally related to transactions that generate exposure equal to their positive fair value, have a market value that changes over time in accordance with the underlying variables and that generate an exchange of payments, financial instruments or goods against payment.
-Counterparty risk creates a bilateral type of risk whereby both counterparties are exposed to the risk of incurring unexpected loss
+Counterparty risk is the risk that the "counterparty to a transaction regarding certain financial instruments will default before settling the transactions".
+This is different from credit risk in view of the type of transactions involved; they are normally related to transactions that generate exposure equal to their positive fair value, have a market value that changes over time in accordance with the underlying variables and that generate an exchange of payments, financial instruments or goods against payment.
+Counterparty risk creates a bilateral type of risk whereby both counterparties are exposed to the risk of incurring unexpected loss.

-Banca Sistema has set up extremely prudent repurchase agreements and reverse repurchase agreements since the underlying assets are mainly Italian Government Securities and the counterparty is the Compensation and Guarantee Fund (CCG).
+Banca Sistema has set up extremely prudent repurchase agreements and reverse repurchase agreements since the underlying assets are mainly Italian Government Securities and the counterparty is the Compensation and Guarantee Fund (CCG) or institutional counterparties.

-The Group uses the line by line method to measure counterparty risk.
+The line by line method is used to measure counterparty risk.